+Before looking at RH's piece it's worth noting that it's easy to miss that none of the many quotes in this piece are mine.
 Here's RH's 'review' of Prince of Thorns, she deleted it from her site when exposed as Benjanun Sriduangkaew recently, but the internet has a long memory.
 Of most interest to me are the comments.
 That gives you a sense of the echo chamber she had going.
 EDIT: well s/he has managed to get the review deleted by the archive machine too - which shows a certain level of desperation.
 It also allows me to demonstrate a classic RH tactic.
 I can tell you what the 'review' was like and expect you to accept my version without reference to the text.
 It was a foul, vicious rant, with the sort of language/hate that you might expect from neo-Nazis.

 I saw one of these people commenting on the expose linked at the top of this post.
 Her defence was that she helped out with the RH blog posts but 'only against white guys'.